Followers

 Sketch of Braddock's Route

-There is some controversy as to which direction the British should take.
-There were two main routes to the west.
-One traversed Virginia (present-day West Virginia), while the other went through western Pennsylvania.
-Washington was connected to the commercial interests that supported using the southern route.
-The rationale for both parties was that British military improvements to the road chosen would ensure that the route became the main British artery to the west.
-In either case, Braddock chose the southern route, which ran through much more rugged and densely wooded terrain.
-The march to Fort Duquesne relied on the building of a road that Braddock and his men constructed by using an old Indian path called Nemacolin’s Path, which gave them a route through the Allegheny Mountains.
-Braddock's troops marched from Alexandria to Winchester to Cumberland (MD), where the road through the wilderness began.
-It took them a little over a month to build this road, which was 12 feet wide and 110 miles long.
-Fifty years later, it was financed by Congress as the first National Road.
-But it never took them to Fort Duquesne.
+In either case, Braddock selected the southern route, which passed through much more rugged and heavily wooded terrain.
+The march to Fort Duquesne relied on a road built by Braddock and his men, who used an old Indian path called Nemacolin’s Path to traverse the Allegheny Mountains.
+Braddock's troops moved from Alexandria to Winchester to Cumberland (MD), where the wilderness road began.
+It took just over a month to construct this 12-foot-wide, 110-mile-long road.
+Fifty years later, Congress funded it as the first National Road.
+However, it never led directly to Fort Duquesne.

 The thickly forested Allegheny Mountains would